-EBB & FLOW - series one... coming soon
+EBB & FLOW - series one...
+SOLD OUT

 The lines, patterns and textures of rock pools have always fascinated me, but more so the idea of life and to some extent the disappearance of it with every tide.
 A microcosm.
 Always moving and changing.

 In this series I have reduced rock pools and the life within and around them to a series of lines and marks in black and white making reference to these ideas.
 To life and death, to positive and negative forces, to the ebb and flow of all things.

 These bold works are inspired by majestic beasts; all horned, all beautiful.